emberjs/rfcs/text/0567-use-and-resources.md

 A lifecycle hook that starts the `Resource` and sets up its initial state.

 - Runs after a new instance of the `Resource` class has been created.
-- Receives the arguments passed to `Resource.create()`.
+- Receives the arguments passed to the resource definition.
-- By default `start` runs asynchronously, but if the state of the instance is consumed it will run synchronously before returning the state.
 - Is autotracked, and any changes to state that is consumed while running `start` will trigger the `update` method if it exists, and the `teardown` hook otherwise.